jarun/nnn/README.md

 #### Shell completion

-Option completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [`misc/auto-completion/`](misc/auto-completion).
-Please refer to your shell's manual for installation instructions.
+Completion scripts for Bash, Fish and Zsh are [available](misc/auto-completion).
+Refer to your shell's manual for installation instructions.

 ## Usage